 If you are an unaccompanied child under age 18 years who arrives in Ireland seeking temporary protection, you will be referred to the Child and Family Agency (also called TUSLA), who will provide you with the relevant supports.

-If you arrived at Dublin Airport prior to 9 March (when permission letters first began to issue) or if you have arrived into another port of entry to the State, there are currently 2 ways in which you can receive your permission letter:
+If you arrived at Dublin Airport prior to 9 March (when permission letters first began to issue) or if you have arrived into another port of entry to the State, you can get your permission letter by visiting the Citywest Convention Centre Saggart, Co Dublin, D24 A38Y or Cork City PSC and PPSN Centre, Ground Floor, Hanover Street, Cork T12 PX62 or Limerick Intreo Centre, Dominick Street, Limerick, V94 X327.

-You can find information about what social welfare supports you can get while you are in Ireland and how to apply for a Personal Public Services Number (PPSN).
+You can find information about how to apply for a PPS Number and what social welfare income supports you can get while you are in Ireland.

 There is no requirement for Ukrainian nationals to seek international protection (also known as asylum) to receive the support and protection of the Irish State.
 The EU Temporary Protection Directive provides a quicker and more streamlined alternative in these circumstances.